GitauHarrison/getting-started-with-flask/getting_started_with_HTML_and_CSS.md

 ## What Are HTML and CSS

-Before you get to excited about building a website, we need to understand how they one is built.
+Before you get too excited about building a website, we need to understand how one is built.
 We need to know what the building blocks of a website are, what role they play and how different they are from each other.

-**HTML**, short for HyperText Markup Language, is used to give structure to the content of a web page.
+- **HTML**, short for HyperText Markup Language, is used to give structure to the content of a web page.
 It defines the headings, paragraphs, images among many other things.

-**CSS**, short for Cascading Style Sheets, on the other hand, is primarily used to style a web page by improving its appearance using colors, fonts et cetera.
+- **CSS**, short for Cascading Style Sheets, on the other hand, is primarily used to style a web page by improving its appearance using colors, fonts et cetera.

 These two languages are interdependent, and should remain that way.
 It is best practice not to write CSS in HTML or vice versa.
 As a rule, HTML will always represent content while CSS will always represent appearacne of that content.